Micronutrients - What are they, Why are they important, and How can you find out if you have enough?

 Action steps could include making changes to the food you eat, taking supplements, and more.
 We often begin by replacing your low levels for 6 months and then transition to maintaining those levels from the food you eat.
 We had one woman get rid of her severe anxiety, in large part due to replacing her low levels of nutrients that all have research showing their importance in preventing anxiety.

-If you are interested in micronutrient testing or would like to find out what might be causing your mysterious symptoms, you can schedule a free Gut Health call here
+If you are interested in micronutrient testing or would like to find out what might be causing your mysterious symptoms, you can schedule an appointment with our clinic.

 Do you take hormonal oral contraceptives?
 If you are interested in learning more about how your birth control can affect your nutrient status, check out our recent blog post The Role of Birth Control in Nutrient Depletion.